PelleLille/hsl-docs/data.rst

 DATA
 ====

 The DATA context is executed once for every recipient when the message is fully received (but not yet accepted).
-If multiple types of actions are performed, the response message (sent back to the client) will be choosen in the order of Reject, Defer, Quarantine, Delete, Deliver.
+If multiple types of actions are performed, the response message (sent back to the client) will be chosen in the order of Reject, Defer, Quarantine, Delete, Deliver.

 Pre-defined variables
 ---------------------